UPPMAX/uppmax_intro_python/docs/communication/20250304/welcome_email.md

 Help, answers and videos can be found at the course's FAQ page at <https://uppmax.github.io/uppmax_intro_python/faq/#prerequisites> .

+The course assumes:

-The course assumes you can log in to an HPC cluster and that the documentation of that cluster's documentation is clear (if not, contact your cluster's HPC center).
+- you can log in to an HPC cluster
+- the documentation of that cluster's documentation is clearly written (if not, contact your cluster's HPC center).

 If you have any questions, never hesitate to contact me.